Cancer Research

 Focused on Finding a Cure

-To date, we have provided more than $20M for blood cancers and over $31M total for cancer research.
+To date, we have provided more than $37 million to cancer research and patient care initiatives in the Pittsburgh region and beyond.
 We have ongoing projects at the Mario Lemieux Center for Blood Cancers, the Mario Lemieux Lymphoma Center, and the Mario Lemieux Immunotherapy Center through which cancer researchers strive to translate promising research results from the lab into clinical trials and innovative therapies that save lives.

 Mario Lemieux Center for Blood Cancers